O-Luhishi/Python-Chat-Service-IM/README.md

 ### Basic Chat Server

-Run this to look for any incomming connections to the host machine.
+Run this to look for any incoming connections to the host machine.
 Like the Chat Client, once connected you are able to send messages between devices.

 ### Full Client Server Chat